 The following blog post was contributed by Andrew Belyea, who is the Museum of Health Care’s 2017 Margaret Angus Research Fellow.
 Andrew has a degree in Life Science from Queen’s University and will start at the Queen’s School of Medicine in the fall.
 This is Andrew’s third blog post in a series he will be writing throughout the summer.
+Special thanks to Trustees of the Estate of Larry Gibson, Graeme Fraser & Jay Rayner, for their generous support of this fellowship.

 While the Spanish Influenza continued to spread throughout the city of Kingston in early October 1918, people began to develop a more significant appreciation for its detrimental consequences.
 Work days were being lost, loved ones were falling ill, and there was a growing sense within the community that a united, policy-based effort was needed.
 Although other towns had taken unified precautions, Kingston had yet to coordinate its collective fight against the Flu.
 Renfrew, for instance, closed its schools on October 4, 1918, while the shell factory and several other industrial plants in the city were also shut down.
 By this time, there had already been five reported deaths due to influenza in Renfrew.